 2. Bethany Beach

-The wide wooden boardwalk that stretches a half mile along Bethany beach looks down over grass-spotted dunes above the sand and shore.
-Foot-washing stations are located along the boardwalk, and it is lined with shops and food vendors who sell everything from seafood to ice-cream.
+The wide wooden boardwalk that stretches a half mile along Bethany Beach looks down over grass-spotted dunes that line the sandy shoreline.
+Foot-washing stations are located along the boardwalk, which is lined with shops and food vendors who sell everything from seafood to ice cream.